xStarbound/xStarbound/doc/lua/localanimator.md

 # `localAnimator`

-The `localAnimator` table provides bindings used by client-side animation scripts on monsters, objects, vehicles, active items and player deployment scripts to set drawables/lights and perform rendering actions.
+The `localAnimator` table provides bindings used by client-side animation scripts in the following contexts:

+- client-side monster, object, vehicle and active item animation scripts
+- player deployment scripts

+... to set up drawables/lights and perform rendering actions.

 Also see the client-side `world.setShaderParameters`, `world.getShaderParameters` and `world.resetShaderParameters` bindings in `world.md`.
 Note that, unlike other contexts, drawables rendered by player deployment scripts only show up for the client controlling that player.

 **Note:** All `Vec2F` positions are in world *tiles* (8 world pixels apiece), not world pixels or interface pixels.